pluiez/Lunas/README.md

    ```

     - A dataset can be scanned through for several epochs.
     - Dataset.shuffle() performs a buffered shuffling.
-The shuffling does not happens at dataset creation, but rather begins when trying to access an element from the dataset.
+The shuffling does not happen immediately at dataset creation,
-    - Alternatively, `Dataset.repeat(2)` creates another dataset that
+      but rather begins when trying to access an element from the dataset.
-      iterates through the original dataset twice.
+    - Alternatively, `Dataset.repeat(2)` creates another dataset that iterates through the original dataset twice.

 2. Build a data processing pipeline: